Intrinsically Design-Rule-Compliant Nanophotonic Inverse Design via Learned Generative Manifolds: Discussion

 \section{Discussion}

-The generator model presented in this work achieves state-of-the-art, broadband device performance within compact footprints across a broad spectrum of photonic functionalities.
+The generator model presented in this work demonstrates, in electromagnetic simulations, competitive broadband device performance within compact footprints across a broad spectrum of photonic functionalities.
 It also demonstrates utility across multiple fabrication platforms including EBL and PL.
 This approach provides multiple advantages compared to existing DRC-compliance methods in the literature.
 In contrast to building-block-based methods which ensure compliance by tiling the design region with fixed subwavelength primitives~\cite{KaiyuanWang2020}, our generator avoids reliance on rigid geometric definitions.
-This flexibility allows the optimization to explore a significantly richer design space.
-As a result, it achieves superior performance and greater geometric diversity, without relying on discrete building blocks or resulting discretization artifacts.
+This flexibility allows the optimization to operate within the fabrication-compatible design subspace without restricting geometry to discrete building blocks.
+As a result, it yields competitive performance and geometric diversity, without relying on discrete building blocks or resulting discretization artifacts.
 Compared with prior generator-based topology optimization approaches of two-phase projections~\cite{ChenHao2024} or brush-based painting~\cite{SchubertMartin2022}, our model directly learns a high-dimensional, fabrication-aware mapping.
 This architecture supports continuous design updates without violating DRC constraints.
 Consequently, it improves convergence stability and adapts more readily across disparate fabrication methodologies.
-Finally, unlike projection-based methods augmented by in-process~\cite{ChenYuchen2023} or post-process regularization~\cite{HiesenerJacob2025}, our generator does not impose any design constraints retrospectively.
-By enforcing DRC compliance natively throughout the entire optimization trajectory, we eliminate the need for scheduled or iterative corrective steps that often introduce artifacts, degrade performance, or result in sharp increases in the objective function.
-The combination of these advantages yields devices that consistently maintain smooth boundaries while respecting minimum feature size constraints across a wide variety of photonic tasks.
+Finally, in contrast to in-process regularized~\cite{ChenYuchen2023} or post-process regularized~\cite{HiesenerJacob2025} projection methods, as well as projection-filter approaches operating directly in the ambient device space~\cite{HammondAlec2021, RasmusChristiansen2021}, our generative framework encodes DRC-compliance as a structural property of the learned manifold.
+As this approach does not require externally scheduled parameters during device optimization, iterative tuning of regularization schedules is no longer necessary.
+By enforcing DRC compliance natively throughout the entire optimization, we eliminate the need for scheduled or iterative corrective steps such as the periodic projection-strength increments that raise the objective function and introduce artifacts or degrade performance in conventional methods.
+The combination of these advantages yields devices that consistently maintain smooth material boundaries while respecting minimum feature size constraints across a wide variety of photonic tasks.